cicada-lang/cicada-solo/manual/module/01-import.md

 Thus one file can be viewed as a `Module` of definitions.

+For example,

-For example, current file is located at `"/module/01-import.md"`, we can use relative path `"../datatype/01-nat.md"`, to locate `"/module/database/01-nat.md"`, in which a `datatype` called `Nat` is defined.
+- current file is located at `"/module/01-import.md"`,
+- we can use relative path `"../datatype/01-nat.md"`, to locate `"/module/database/01-nat.md"`,
+- in which a `datatype` called `Nat` is defined,

-We can import this definition.
+- and we import this definition.

 ``` cicada
 import { Nat } from "../datatype/01-nat.md"